cnanders/matlab-instrument-control/examples/app/README.md

 # About

-This example shows you how to hook up an arbitrary vendor-provided device API to a `mic.ui.device.*` so you can control the device with a UI.
 Run `launch_app` to begin.

+This an application that builds a UI for a made-up instrument.
+The made-up instrument has two motorized stages (x, and y), an internal text setting, and a binary switch.
+It is assumed that the vendor provided a device API that lets MATLAB talk to the instrument from the command line.
+Our job is to build a UI.

+This example demonstrates how to hook up an arbitrary vendor-provided API to `mic.ui.device.*` UI controls.
+This process involves building “translators“ that translate the vendor-provided API into the `mic.interface.device.*` interfaces that the UI controls are expecting.
+It also demonstrates how consume data from the UI controls using their internal API.

 # /vendor